wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Freddie_** : Well you are 123 sir.
 Should I pour you your nightcap?

-**_Lord Naff_** : That would be most kind Freddie, but, go easy on the absynth tonight, I fear it affects my dreams
+**_Lord Naff_** : That would be most kind Freddie, but, do go easy on the absynth tonight, I fear it affects my dreams

 - Freddie mixes his drink and passes it to him
 - Lord Naff necks it